The opportunity to study for two degrees

 Typical roles that graduates from this programme would take are: Crisis Management Consultants, Emergency Planning Officers, Planning Officers, Emergency Planners, International Humanitarian Coordinator, Disaster Risk Reduction Analyst, Deployable Emergency Response Managers.
 As an example, mid-to-senior Crisis Management Consultants’ salaries can be around £50k-70k.

 - Why choose to study with Aston Business School?

 Aston University is renowned for its excellence in teaching and research and the employability of our graduates.
 At Aston Business School we are committed to innovative approaches to teaching and education.
-We are dedicated to providing the students with a competitive advantage in the jobs market by delivering the knowledge students need to pursue the many career tracks available to them with a background in international business.
-Teaching on the course is informed by our world-class scholars and provides you with a deep understanding and skills for conducting business in a global scale.
-At Aston University, we aim to prepare the students for the real world challenges.
+We are dedicated to providing students with a competitive advantage in the jobs market by delivering the knowledge students need to pursue the many career tracks available to them with a background in international business.
+Teaching on the course is informed by our world-class scholars and provides you with a deep understanding and skills for conducting business on a global scale.
+At Aston University, we aim to prepare students for the real world challenges.
 There are plenty of opportunities for students to gain hands-on experience and apply their knowledge in real-life situations by engaging in live projects and internships.